zhangyk8/zhangyk8.github.io/_pages/honors.md

 * Mathematical Contest In Modeling, **Honorable Mention**, 2017
 * National Undergraduate Mathematics Competition of China, **Second Prize of Math Category**, 2015
 * SYSU Freshman Soccer Cup, **Second Place**, 2015
-  * _I Played as the Captain and led our team to the final_
+  * _I played as the Captain and led our team to the final_